 For years, the Canadian public has shoveled millions of dollars into subsidizing the liability insurance of doctors.
-The result is the Canadian Medical Protective Association (CMPA), an organization run by a group of lawyers that has amassed a war chest of some $2.6 billion to fight malpractice claims.
+The result is the Canadian Medical Protective Association (CMPA), an organization run by a group of lawyers that has amassed a war chest of some $4.5 billion (in 2019) to fight malpractice claims.
 So rich has this Frankenstein-like creation of government become that “The CMPA would spend $100,000 protecting the doctor against a $5,000 claim,” as one former Canadian judge observed.

 It works out well for doctors and their lawyers, but it is an insult to any concept of fairness and accountability for injured patients and aggrieved families who seek justice, or even answers.
 Time and again, patients and family members have contacted The Center for Patient Protection to share the nightmare of their experiences involving the CMPA.